 Top of the page

 Pituitary surgery removes an abnormal growth on your pituitary gland.
 Your pituitary gland is at the base of your brain.
 It makes important chemicals called hormones.
-These hormones are involved in many of your body's functions, including growth, sex, and your metabolism (the way your body uses food for energy).
+These hormones are involved in many of your body's functions, including growth, sexual development, reproduction, and your metabolism (the way your body uses food for energy).

 If you had surgery under your lip or through your nose, you may have a headache and a slight runny nose after surgery.
 This will get better in 1 to 2 weeks.
 Your doctor may recommend pain or decongestant medicines to help with these symptoms.

 There are other less common symptoms after this type of surgery.
-You will feel tired, your front teeth or upper lip may feel numb, and you may gain weight.
-You may also have trouble breathing through your nose, you may have bruises under your eyes or on the side of your nose, and you may not be able to smell as well as usual.
+You will feel tired, and your front teeth or upper lip may feel numb.
+You may gain weight.
+You may also have trouble breathing through your nose.
+You may have bruises under your eyes or on the side of your nose, and you may not be able to smell as well as usual.